 Anyone can be a victim of crime.
 Victims of crime can suffer short-term and long-term physical or emotional effects, in addition to property damage, or economic loss as a result of a crime.
 Personal and financial support exists for victims.

 You have rights as a victim of crime that protect your safety and dignity.

-If you’ve been a victim of crime, follow these steps.
+If you’ve been a victim of crime, follow the steps below.

 Ensure your immediate safety